ietf-wg-httpapi/link-hint/draft-ietf-httpapi-link-hint.md

 }
 ~~~

-In other link formats, this requires a mapping from the canonical JSON data model.
+In other link formats, this requires a mapping from the canonical JSON data model into the constraints of that format.
 One such mapping is described in {{link_header}} for the Link HTTP header field.

-The information in a link hint SHOULD NOT be considered valid for longer than the freshness lifetime ({{!RFC7234}}, Section 4.2) of the representation that the link occurred within, and in some cases, it might be valid for a considerably shorter period.
+The information in a link hint SHOULD NOT be considered valid for longer than the freshness lifetime ({{Section 4.2 of HTTP-CACHING}}) of the representation that the link occurred within, and in some cases, it might be valid for a considerably shorter period.

 Likewise, the information in a link hint is specific to the link it is attached to.
 This means that if a representation is specific to a particular user, the hints on links in that representation are also specific to that user.